 This prospectus is part of a registration statement that we filed with the Securities and Exchange Commission, or SEC, utilizing a "shelf" registration process.
 Under this shelf process, we may, from time to time, sell the securities or combinations of the securities described in this prospectus in one or more offerings.
 This prospectus provides you with a general description of those securities.
 Each time we offer securities, we will provide a prospectus supplement or other offering material that will contain specific information about the terms of that offering.
-The prospectus supplement or other offering material may also add, update or change information contained in this prospectus.
-You should read this prospectus, any prospectus supplement and any other offering material, together with additional information described under the heading "Where You Can Find More Information."
+The prospectus supplement or other offering material, together with additional information described under the heading "Where You Can Find More Information."

 You should rely only on the information contained or incorporated by reference in this prospectus, any prospectus supplement and any other offering material.
 We have not authorized any other person to provide you with different information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
-We are not making offers to sell or soliciting offers to buy the securities in any jurisdiction in which an offer or solicitation is not authorized or in which the person making that offer or solicitation is not qualified to do so or to anyone to whom it is unlawful to make an offer or solicitation.
+We are not making offers to sell or solicitation is not qualified to do so or to anyone to whom it is unlawful to make an offer or solicitation.
 You should not assume that the information in this prospectus, any prospectus supplement or any other offering material, or the information we file or previously filed with the SEC that we incorporate by reference in this prospectus or any prospectus supplement or other offering material, is accurate as of any date other than its respective date.
 Our business, financial condition, results of operations and prospects may have changed since those dates.